a-ng-d/figmug-ui/scripts/README.md

 1. Review the Terrazzo configuration files in `terrazzo/[theme-name]/`
 2. Customize token JSON files in `tokens/platforms/[theme-name]/`
-3. Run `npm run scss:build:theme -- --theme=[theme-name]` to build the theme tokens
+3. Run `npm run scss:build theme=[theme-name]` to build the theme tokens
 4. Launch Storybook with `npm run storybook` to preview your new theme

 ## Reference Source

-The script now uses the `sketch` theme as reference for all elements:
+The script now uses the `figma` theme as reference for all elements:

-- Token JSON files: `sketch`
+- Token JSON files: `figma`
-- Terrazzo configuration: `sketch`
+- Terrazzo configuration: `figma`

 ## Contributing